Top 10 Observability Tools in 2026: APM Platforms Compared

 Market Position: Premium AI-first platform, 3.38% market share

-Best For: Large enterprises prioritizing automation and AI insights
+Best For: Large enterprises prioritizing automated incident response and AI-driven root cause analysis

 Uptrace